LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date_msec()

    Returns an integer representing the number of milliseconds recorded on the machine's internal clock.
-Can be used for precise timing of code execution.
+Can be used for general timing of code execution.

 Display Date Values
 ^^^^^^^^^^^^^^^^^^^

-The current date/time can be displayed with ``date``.
+The current date/time can be displayed with `date`.
 The example below assumes a current date and time of "5/22/2002 14:02:05"::

    date